BoringBoredom/PC-Optimization-Hub/README.md

   - Check the USB layout of your system with [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html).
 Connect your mouse (or primary input device) to the first port of the first controller (usually [this port](https://i.imgur.com/QGKAVoA.png)).
 [Ryzen CPUs have a dedicated USB controller](https://images.anandtech.com/doci/14161/X570.png).
 Check your motherboard's manual to find out which ports are routed directly to the CPU.
   - If your motherboard has multiple USB controllers, [offload](https://forums.blurbusters.com/viewtopic.php?f=10&t=7618#p58449) your other devices to them.
 Lower their polling rate to an acceptable level.
 E.g. your microphone doesn't need 1000 Hz
   - Test both HDMI and DisplayPort on each GPU port (don't Plug & Play these).
 [Don't cheap out on cables](https://www.youtube.com/watch?v=XFbJD6RE4EY).
 Both [HDMI](https://www.hdmi.org/spec/premiumcable) and [DisplayPort](https://www.displayport.org/product-category/cables-adaptors/) have certification programs.
-  - Keep your PC clean.
-Clogged heatsinks and dust filters will reduce airflow and consequently heat dissipation.
-Furthermore, ["dust may cause electrical leakage, shorting and opening of PCBs under different conditions"](https://www.circuitinsight.com/pdf/impact_of_dust_ipc.pdf).
 # Peripherals
   - Turn off (RGB) LEDs since USB current output is very limited ([USB 2: 0.5 A, USB 3: 0.9 A](https://en.wikipedia.org/wiki/USB)).
 Moreover, ["running an RGB effect/animation can take a great toll on the MCU.
 It requires a lot of processing power and will delay other processes."](https://blog.wooting.nl/what-influences-keyboard-speed/) ([1](https://www.techpowerup.com/review/endgame-gear-xm1-rgb/5.html#:~:text=tracking%20quality%20takes%20a%20hit%20as%20soon%20as%20RGB%20is%20enabled) [2](https://www.techpowerup.com/review/roccat-kone-pro-air/5.html#:~:text=after%20having%20disabled%20all%20RGB%20lighting,%20these%20outliers%20disappeared%20entirely))
   - ## Mouse